 While other airlines are making economy and business classes more accommodating to budget-friendly passengers, Emirates is cementing its place in royal travel treatments.

 To afford a first-class ticket with Emirates, you’ll have to be pretty close to royalty, too.
-Prices vary, but for January 2018 a round-trip first-class flight from New York to Dubai costs over $28,000 for a single passenger.
+Prices vary, but for January 2018 a round-trip first-class flight from New York to Dubai cost over $28,000 for a single passenger.
 What does a flight costing about as much as a new car get you?
 Here are a few things you can expect.

 The ultimate traveling experience